Collective light-matter interaction in plasmonic waveguide quantum electrodynamics: Conclusion and outlook

-\emph{Outlook}- Apart from the relaxation mechanisms, field inhomogeneities, and many-body effects discussed in this letter, we outline two directions for future work.
-The first direction concerns dissimilarities between plasmonic WQED and cavity QED; our analysis of long-time decay in Fig.~\ref{fig:Spectral_Dynamcis}(d) shows anomalous behavior, for which the HPP's collective oscillation becomes independent of loss for large $\Omega_\text{s}$.
-We suggest that this behavior is related to the non-Markovian nature of the interaction; however, this spectral evolution requires further analysis that can be assumed as future work.
+Apart from the relaxation mechanisms, field inhomogeneities, and many-body effects discussed in this letter, we outline two directions for future work.
+The first direction concerns dissimilarities between plasmonic WQED and cavity QED; our analysis of long-time decay in Fig.~\ref{fig:Spectral_Dynamcis}(d) shows anomalous behavior, for which the HPP’s collective oscillation becomes independent of loss for large $\Omega_\text{s}$.
+We suggest that this behavior is related to the non-Markovian nature of the interaction; however, this spectral evolution requires further analysis that can be assumed as future work~(see also \S~\ref{Sec:Dissimilar_Cavity_QED} and Fig.~\ref{Fig:Strong_Weak_Coupling} of the appendix).
 We also suggest investigating the ultra-strong coupling regime~\cite{frisk2019ultrastrong,PhysRevResearch.5.033002,PhysRevLett.134.063602} in this plasmonic WQED platform.
-This regime can be achieved when $\Omega_\text{s}/\omega_\text{eg}=0.1$, which may be attainable by inducing virtual photons, enhancing the coupling strength, and moving beyond the single-excitation regime in QE–surface-plasmon interactions.
+This regime can be achieved by increase effective frequency to $\Omega_\text{s}/\omega_\text{eg}=0.1$.
+Increasing the light–matter coupling strength can provide the conditions required for the emergence of virtual particles and other intriguing features of the ultrastrong-coupling regime~(see also appendix \ref{Sec:Master_Equation_USC_Regime} for more details).